-Class 1 Year 3 Years I \$127 \$709
+Class 1 Year 3 Years 5 Years 10 Years I \$127 \$1,624 \$3,051 \$6,329

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
+For the fiscal period ended October 31, 2018, the Fund's Portfolio Turnover rate was 116% of the average value of its portfolio.